fgilde/MudBlazor.Extensions/README.md

 Latest Changes:
 <!-- CHANGELOG:START -->
 <!-- Copied from CHANGELOG.md on 2024-09-23 15:35:55 -->
+ - 8.6.1 > New finally implemented SnapDrag Mode for dialog.
+Sample available [here](https://www.mudex.org/dialog-snap)
+ - 8.6.0 > Improve performance for lightbulb on cards
+ - 8.6.0 > Update MudBlazor to 8.6.0
  - 8.5.2 > Fix bug where no focus in searchbox is possible in MudExSelect
  - 8.5.2 > DialogService now has more helping methods like PickAsync, SelectAsync or EditAsync for items editing
  - 8.5.0 > Update to MudBlazor 8.5.0